We use cookies to provide the best site experience.

 • Switzerland will be able to address enquiries relating to the processing of their data by US intelligence services to an ombudsperson in the US State Department.

 According to the Swiss Government, American companies that process data can obtain certification under the Swiss-US Privacy Shield regime and thereby make themselves subject to its rules.
 Switzerland will recognise such companies as having adequate data protection standards.
+The strengthening of data protection is further supported by initiatives such as the Draft federal bill on processing of personal data by FDFA issued.
 Swiss companies will thus be able in most cases to transmit personal data to certified business partners in the USA again without requiring additional contractual guarantees.

 Show more